knightcrawler25/GLSL-PathTracer/README.md

 --------
 - ~~Actually use the normal maps (Right now they are just loaded and sent to the GPU but not used)~~
 - ~~Move renderer configuration to scene file~~
-- A way to write finished images from the tiled renderer to an output folder.
+- ~~IBL~~
+- ~~Emissive geometry~~
+- Fix issues with normal map
+- IBL importance sampling
-- Figure out a way to handle emissive geometry and mesh sampling
+- Emissive mesh sampling
 - Sun Sky Model
-- ~~IBL~~
 - Nested dielectrics

 Additional Screenshots